eric-lgonz/TryHackme-Snort-Challenge---Live-Attacks/README.md

 # TryHackme-Snort-Challenge---Live-Attacks

 This is a writeup for TryHackme's "Snort Challenge - Live Attacks" room.
-This room uses Snort 2.9.7.
+This room uses Snort version 2.9.7.

 <h1>Task 1 - Introduction</h1>